JuliaDynamics/NetworkDynamics.jl/docs/src/SDEVertex.md

 nothing # hide
 ```

-More details on SDE problems can be found in the [documentation](https://diffeq.sciml.ai/stable/types/sde_types/) of `DifferentialEquations`.
+More details on SDE problems, e.g. how to include correlations or how to define an `EnsembleProblem`, can be found in the [documentation](https://diffeq.sciml.ai/stable/types/sde_types/) of `DifferentialEquations`.